mattduck/wbpy/README.rst

     There are no immediate plans to add the World Bank Finance and Project APIs.
     If there is interest, they can be added.

+See the Climate class page for full method documentation.

 Cache
 ================================================================================